KosarevDmitry/KosarevDmitry.github.io/_posts/2024-09-12-How-to-change-and-test-isolation-levels.md

 tags: [t-sql]
 ---

+Operation levels prevent and regulate the ability to perform certain operations in parallel on one data array.
+For example, if a certain isolation level is set, until a transaction is completed by one thread, another thread can perform `Select`, but not `Update`.
+That's the idea.
+Suppose I needed to change the settings.
+The question arises how to test the statements and explanation from the reference source.
+How to clearly demonstrate this to yourself and use it with confidence.

 The idea is to start two sessions and open a transaction and stop the thread `WAITFOR DELAY '00:00:15';`,  15 sec is enough.
 Then launch the second session while the first session is hanging and check the reaction.

-Command `select`, `update`, `delete`, `insert` can behave differently:
+Execution of commands `select`, `update`, `delete`, `insert` can behave differently:

 - wait ending of blocked transaction - the execution will hang with message  `executing query`;
 - throw error;
-- work before the blocking transaction ends;
+- executes before the blocking transaction ends;

 Therefore, it is better to check them separately.

-So you need open in `SQL Server Management Studio` two sessions.
+So you need open in `SQL Server Management Studio` the two sessions.

-1. First create a procedure to show  `isolation level` in current session just for convenience
+1. First create a procedure to show  `isolation level` in current session just for convenience.

 ```sql
 CREATE PROCEDURE [dbo].[DisplayIsolationLevel]